 My cousin Apple was two years younger than me, but she was the first one who learned how to ride the bike.
 She taunted me, riding the bike around me saying, “I know how to bike; you don’t.
 Belat!”
 Continue reading “Bike and Bleed”

 Kalachuchi flowers symbolize death, but that’s not what I see when I’m looking at these white, yellow, or pink fragrant flowers.
 Instead, they trigger memories of my childhood.
 I loved climbing the Kalachuchi trees because unlike the coconut tree, they had branches, and unlike the mango tree, they don’t grow that high and the branches are not too thick, and unlike the kamias tree, they only had a few ants instead of a thousand.

-If you’ve read Taguan Mo Si Errol, you’d probably be wondering why my cousin was the target of evil childhood games.
+If you’ve read Childhood Game: Taguan Mo Si Earl, you’d probably be wondering why my cousin was the target of such evil childhood games.
 Well, here’s another.
-It’s called daganan mo si Errol.
+It’s called daganan mo si Earl.

 I remember one essay question for my English test back in grade school where it said, “What would you do if your maid left?”
 The right answer was, “I will help my family do the household chores.”

 Battling shyness was the biggest challenge of my young life.
 I have grown so much over the years, but I’m still amazed whenever I make a crowd of people laugh.
 I’m still an introvert at heart, but I don’t think I’m shy anymore.